juju/docs/src/en/charms-deploying.md

 ## Scaling out

-A common enterprise requirement, once applications have been running for a while, is to have the ability to scale out (and scale back) one's infrastructure.
+A common enterprise requirement, once applications have been running for a while, is the ability to scale out (and scale back) one's infrastructure.
 Fortunately, this is one of Juju's strengths.
 The [Scaling applications][charms-scaling] page offers in-depth guidance on the matter.